What is a Sub Electrical Panel and How is it Different from an Electrical Panel?

 By setting up a breaker sub panel, you make it clear that circuit breakers and branch circuits apply to which parts of your home.
 It is simple to segregate the responsibilities of all of the branch circuits by keeping them sequestered within the electrical sub panel.

-If you have abnormally large power requirements in your home, you may even want to think about looking at something like the Plug on Neutral 225 Amp Breaker Main 42-Space 42-Circuit Indoor Load Center with Cover and Ground Bar
+If you have abnormally large power requirements in your home, you may even want to think about looking at something like the Plug on Neutral 225 Amp Breaker Main 42-Space 42-Circuit Indoor Load Center with Cover and Ground Bar.

-When the Service Panel is Inaccessible
+Install A Sub-Panel When the Service Panel is Inaccessible

 It can become serious when a tenant in one of your rentals overloads a circuit and the circuit breaker is in a central area that is inaccessible to the tenant.

 Such incidents are a common scenario with any property leases where the property owner’s dwelling is locked and inaccessible to the tenant.
 If the tenant’s breaker trips and the property owners are not home, the occupant has no choice but to wait until the proprietor returns.

 With an electrical sub panel, though, the tenant can control the circuit breakers in the sub electrical panel to reset their circuitry.
 Mind the fact that attempting to fix a malfunctioning panel with no prior experience can be very dangerous and is not suggested.

 It is all too easy, for example, to accidentally bump into hot bus bars at the panel, which would result in a none-too pleasant, and possibly dangerous shock!
 This is also a reason why properly installed grounding rods at the service panel are so important.